Semne77/RAG_Model/README.md

 ```

 **Note:** This project uses the Flan-T5 model from Hugging Face, which is publicly available and **does not require** an API token.
-However, if you wish to use gated models or avoid rate limits, you may add your Hugging Face API token to your environment:
+However, if you want to use gated models or avoid rate limits, you may add your Hugging Face API token to your environment:

    ```bash
    export HUGGINGFACEHUB_API_TOKEN=your_token_here